TylerLu/Developer-Finder/docs/_posts/01-01-05-deploythe-azure-components.md

    * Location:

-     Web Apps on Linux are currently (2017/08) only available in the following regions.
-So, you must choose one of the regions below:
+     Web Apps for Containers are currently (as of September 2017) not available in all regions.
+So, you must choose one of the regions listed in [this article](https://docs.microsoft.com/en-us/azure/app-service-web/app-service-linux-intro).

-     *TODO: link to the actual doc which has the list*

-     * West US
-     * East US
-     * West Europe
-     * North Europe
-     * South Central US
-     * North Central US
-     * Southeast Asia
-     * East Asia
-     * Australia East
-     * Japan East
-     * Brazil South
-     * South India

   ![]({{site.baseurl}}/img/azure-deploy-settings.png)